Single-Step Booking

 Breakfast

-On the morning of your excursion, a bus service from your hotel will ensure you’re whisked away at a designated time to embark on this scenic adventure.
-The journey begins with a stop at Kemer, a picturesque resort town near the city center of Belek.
-Here, you’ll enjoy a hearty and invigorating breakfast at a local restaurant, which offers stunning views of Kumluca.
+On the morning of your excursion, a convenient bus service from your hotel will whisk you away at the designated time to begin this scenic adventure.
+Your journey starts with a stop in Kemer, a charming resort town near the city center of Belek.
+Here, you’ll savor a hearty and delicious breakfast at a cozy local restaurant, where you can take in the stunning views of Kumluca.
+The breakfast offers not only fresh, flavorful dishes but also excellent value for its price, making it a delightful start to your day.

 Glass Bottom Boat